-- Speak with precision in a German interview – no waffle please.
+- Speak with precision in a German interview – no waffle, please.

 - Stay calm and stick to the facts, resist the urge to big things up.

-- Don’t criticise current or former employers.
+- Don’t criticize current or former employers.

 - Provide examples to demonstrate your achievements.